|

 SRC relative to the Client Assistance (CAP) Program is going well.

+DRC staff is being included in new counselor training.
 Federal Review The 107 review of casework policies and procedures

 was recently completed.
 Outcomes were positive.
 A result of the